 - Leadership development for leaders, staff and participating students supported by GPS Professional Learning Communities (PLC);

-- Establish programs focused on the engagement and the relationship building necessary to create effective learning environments.
+- Establishment of programs focused on the engagement and the relationship building necessary to create effective learning environments.

-A review of research suggests that a high-quality out-of-school time program or system does not operate in isolation (Vandell, Reisner, & Peirce, 2007).
-Focused and intentional programming, engaging activities and supportive staff , GPS is building the relationships that are necessary for an effective program .
-To this end several partner organizations work together to deliver services in a comprehensive manner: The Holocaust Museum, The United Arts Council, Boys and Girls Club of Collier County, Collier County Parks and Recreation, RCMA, Guadalupe Center, Immokalee Housing & Family Services and The Immokalee Foundation.
+A review of research suggests that a high-quality out-of-school program or system does not operate in isolation (Vandell, Reisner, & Peirce, 2007).
+Using focused and intentional programming, engaging activities, and supportive staff , GPS is building the relationships that are necessary, for an effective program .
+To this end several partner organizations work together to deliver services in a comprehensive manner: The Holocaust Museum, The United Arts Council, Boys and Girls Club of Collier County, Collier County Parks and Recreation, RCMA, Guadalupe Center, Immokalee Housing and Family Services and The Immokalee Foundation.

 GPS gives students who may need extra learning time opportunities to learn complex academic content, particularly in mathematics and science, by participating in real world examples, applications and experiences.
 Many of those experiences are holistic and interconnected, giving participating students a chance to see how things work and fit in the world.

 Children's Mental Health Initiative